ejuarezg/containers/README.md

 - `latex`: A less bloated LaTeX environment in Debian.
 Does not include documentation and other language packs besides English.
 - `makepkg`: An Arch Linux environment to build packages from PKGBUILD files.

+## Licensing

+Works in this repo are licensed under CC0 with a few exceptions.
+Exceptions contain a separate license file in their folder.